List of Hellblazer characters: Zed

-Actress Angélica Celaya portrayed Zed in the TV series Constantine.
+Zed in other media

+Zed appears in Constantine, portrayed by Angélica Celaya.

 Chantinelle

 Better known as 'Ellie', a succubus, and ally of John Constantine.
 Ellie is a disgraced succubus befriended by the notorious occultist John Constantine.
 She is subservient to the powerful demon Triskele.
 She is approached by the First of the Fallen while relaxing in her garden.
 He plans to use her to get to John Constantine, as they are old allies.
 She jumps across worlds to Earth, smashing through the inside of the Big Ben clock face.
 She falls into the Thames and hides in the London sewers, where she is found by Constantine.
 She describes the jumping as a task which severely hurts her; as she says 'I might never be well again'.